---

 # Gemini 3 Flash

 The cheapest way to run a competent model at scale.
-At $0.15/$0.60 per million tokens with a free tier on top, Gemini 3 Flash costs roughly one-tenth of what Claude Haiku charges -- and it comes with a 1M token context window that Haiku's 200K can't touch.
+At $0.50/$3.00 per million tokens for standard text, image, and video prompts with a free tier on top, Gemini 3 Flash is still materially cheaper than Claude Haiku -- and it comes with a 1M token context window that Haiku's 200K can't touch.

 Flash is not a frontier model and doesn't pretend to be.
 An 82/100 reasoning score and 80/100 coding score are adequate for classification, summarization, extraction, and simple Q&A. The 95/100 speed score means responses come back almost instantly.
 For high-throughput pipelines where you're processing thousands of documents, Flash is the model that makes the economics work.